Juliet and Kelly Starrett on the indoor rower

 |

-In the world of athletic performance and enhancement, creatine has carved a well-deserved spot in the line-up.
-It stands out for its ability to boost strength, enhance recovery, and promote muscle growth.
-And it has a lot of science to back it up.
+In the world of athletic performance, creatine has carved a well-deserved spot in the lineup.
+It stands out for its ability to boost strength, enhance recovery, promote muscle growth, and improve cognitive performance.
+Even better, it has decades of science to back it up.

-We put together a 2024 guide to creatine for athletes designed to help you navigate the myriad of options available, helping you find the best creatine supplements tailored to your athletic goals.
-Whether you’re aiming to increase your strength and power, speed up your recovery, or gain lean muscle, we’ve got you covered.
+We put together this 2026 guide to help you navigate the options and find the best creatine supplement for your athletic goals—whether you're chasing strength and power, faster recovery, or improved cognitive performance.

 The 5 Best Creatine Supplements for Athletes